gwyddion — SPM data visualization and analysis

 Instead of running the user interface and opening

-s, it reads them, merges all the data
+FILEs, it reads them, merges all the data

-and writes a GWY file OUTFILE.gwy
+and writes a GWY file OUTFILE.gwy.

 --disable-gl